Drayble/WithinTheConsole/README.md

 - Credit to https://www.asciiart.eu/ for different animal art to fit my card size.
 - Thanks again to Daniel Mullins for the inspiration for this.

+How to play:
+Download the full package, and then run Game.java.
+There are instructions included and it gets a bit easier the more you play.
+Will add clearer comments later on.